When you’re looking for a doctor, it’s key that you find one that’s a great fit for you. It can take some time and effort, but it’s worth it.

 You want to choose a doctor who listens to your questions and concerns and explains things in ways that you can understand.

 If you need to find a doctor, ask friends or family members if they like theirs and why.
 If your doctor is retiring or moving, ask them for recommendations.
+Your health plan may limit the doctors you can see and will list them on their website.

 - Are they taking on new patients?